oasis-tcs/openc2-jadn/jadn-v2.0.md

 * The Record type defines the key order, which allows Record instances to be represented as either arrays where items are identified by position within the array, or associative arrays (maps) where items are identified by key.

-Compound TypeOptions are listed in [Table 4-2](#table-4-2-typeoptions-specific-to-compound-types):
+Compound TypeOptions are listed in Table 4-3:

+###### Table 4-3: TypeOptions Specific to Compound Types

 | ID   | Chr | Type    | Name           | Description                                                   |
 |------|:---:|---------|----------------|---------------------------------------------------------------|